Anabta: Geography

 Anabta is located 19 kilometers west of Nablus and 9 kilometers east of Tulkarm.
 The town is bordered to the north by the village of Kafr Rumman, the south by the town of Kafr al-Labad, the east by the village of Ramin and the northwest by the town of Bal'a.
 The city is elevated 150 meters above sea level.
 Surrounded by hills on all sides, a small valley that runs through the center of the town.
 The town has an urban area of about 1,300 dunams.
 Most of its exterior lands are planted with olives, figs and almonds or covered by forests.
 Water is provided by five underground wells, with distribution supervised by the town's municipality.
 The Israeli settlement Einav is located southeast of the city and an Israeli checkpoint is positioned at the eastern entrance of the town.

 Demographics

 By an 1870 visitor, the population was estimated at 1,800.
 At the time of the 1922 census of Palestine, Anabta had a population of 1,606 Muslims.
 In the 1931 census of Palestine, the combined population of Anabta, Iktaba and Nur ash Shams was 2498; 2,457 Muslims, 34 Christians and 1 Druze living in 502 houses.
+The Christian population was of relatively recent origins, apparently coming from Christian villages around Nablus to trade and work as craftsmen.

 In 1945, the combined population of Anabta and Iktaba was 3,120.
 Between 1922 and 1947, the population increased by 110%.

 In 1967, the population was 3,400, rising to 5,700 by 1987 and 8,300 by 2009.